 There are numerous ways in which a Project Management Office (PMO) can be structured.

-As described in the PMO article, there are 4 levels at which a PMO can operate:
+There are 4 levels at which a PMO can operate:

 - Enterprise level – EPMO (portfolio management);